gkamboj/LogSenseAI/README.md

 - [License](#license)

 ## Architecture
-The application connects to the LLM via an SAP-provided proxy and directly through LangChain.
+The application connects to the LLM via an SAP-provided proxy as well as directly through LangChain.
 Below is the architecture diagram illustrating the connection through the SAP proxy:
 <img width="996" alt="Architecture Diagram" src="https://github.com/user-attachments/assets/d42e2716-1663-44ae-98c1-ed26052599ad">

 ## Setup Instructions